 A mastery approach ensures that procedural fluency and conceptual understanding are developed in tandem, as each support the development of the other.
 Significant time is spent developing deep knowledge of the key ideas that are needed to underpin future learning.
 The structure and connections within the mathematics are emphasised, so that pupils develop deep learning that can be sustained.

-At Gascoigne Primary School, we are beginning to introduce Maths No Problem (MNP) since April 2020.
+At Gascoigne Primary School, we introduced the Maths No problem!
+(MNP) scheme of work from September 2020.
 This is to support the continuing development of staff subject knowledge and mathematical pedagogy.
 MNP is one of the NCETM’s recommended textbooks for the teaching of the mastery of mathematics.
 It is fully aligned with the 2014 National Curriculum.
 To further support our development of teaching for mastery, we also enrolled on the NCETM Teaching for Mastery Programme in September 2019.
-Following this, we aim to move onto the Sustainability Year.
 This will ensure continued professional development in relation to the mastery of mathematics for all our staff within the next three years.

 Maths No Problem adopts a spiral approach to the teaching of mathematics and is based on the Singapore approach to teaching mathematics.
 It is based upon the theories of Piaget, Dienes, Bruner, Skemp and Vygotsky.
 The spiral approach develops pupils understanding of concepts and mathematical fluency in a carefully structured progression, which is detailed in the Scheme of Work. through whole class, small step, interactive teaching, where the teaching develops understanding